 Virginia's Contributory Negligence Law

-Virginia follows the harsh contributory negligence rule, which can completely bar recovery if you're found even 1% at fault for your injury.
-This makes experienced legal representation absolutely critical in catastrophic injury cases.
+Virginia follows the harsh contributory negligence rule, which can completely bar recovery if the injured person is found even slightly at fault.
+This rule makes catastrophic injury cases especially dangerous because insurance companies have a strong incentive to blame the victim.

 How Contributory Negligence Affects Your Case